 Banking, insurance and capital markets (fund management, investment advisory, financial planning, venture capital and brokerage) are components within the financial services sub-sector.
 These activities are under the purview of the Central Bank of Malaysia (Bank Negara) for onshore activities, Labuan Financial Services Authority for offshore activities and the Securities Commission Malaysia.

-Approved investments in 2020 amounted to RM2.5 billion whereby domestic sources contributed RM1.7 billion while foreign investments totalled RM0.8 billion.
-A total of 221 high-value job opportunities were created in this sub-sector during the period.
+Approved investments in 2021 faced drastic growth at 300% with a total amount of RM12 billion whereby domestic sources contributed RM11.3 billion while foreign investments totalled RM683.7 million.
+A total of 969 job opportunities were created in this sub-sector during the period.

 The direction of the financial system in Malaysia is chartered in the Financial Sector Blueprint with the target to shift the sector to the next level by making it more inclusive and fully integrated with the international financial system.
 Malaysia is also well-positioned to be the global hub for international Islamic finance, leveraging on our strength and leadership in Islamic finance.